dward2/BME547/syllabus.md

 ## Remote Learning Delivery
 This course is being offered via remote learning.
 A computer and good internet connection are required.
 Live, interactive class periods will be held via Zoom on **Mondays and Wednesday from  12:00 noon -- 1:15 PM**.
-It is expected that students will participate in these meetings whenever possible.
-These class meetings will be recorded for those who are unable to attend for viewing at a different time.
+Participation in the class meetings is expected.
+If this presents a problem, you must contact the instructor to make other arrangements.

 Some lecture content may be delivered via pre-recorded videos that should be watched before class, with an accompanying quiz to check for understanding.
+Please see the "Attendance / Participation" section below for more information.

-There will also be some "daily assignments" that will be conducted either during class or will be expected to be completed before class in preparation for a class period.
-Again, for those who cannot attend class, these daily assignments can be done at a different time, but will be expected to be completed within 24 hours of the assigned class period.
+There will also be some "daily assignments" that will be conducted either during class or will be expected to be completed before the next class.
+If prior permission has been obtained to miss a class, these daily assignments can be done at a different time, but will be expected to be completed before the next assigned class period.

 Sakai will be used for official course communication.
 Zoom meeting links will be posted in Sakai.